Using radioactive materials, Nuclear Medicine Technologists visualize functioning organs.

 - Interview with the selection committee.

-- Complete the Personal Statement form and two Recommendation forms in addition to the application.
+- Complete the Personal Statement form in addition to the application.

 - Please note that these are minimum requirements and applicants are ranked according to academic criteria and the results of the formal interview with the selection committee.